 The EU has recently published a new Regulation (Regulation 697/2013 of 22 July 2013 (“Regulation 697/2013”)) which amends Regulation 36/2012, the key piece of legislation setting out the EU’s sanctions against Syria.
-In this briefing we analyse the new provisions … Continue reading
+In this briefing we analyse the new provisions and provide an update on other recent changes to EU and US sanctions.
+Continue reading

 Daniel Hudson, Karen Anderson Jeremy Sher and Richard Wright comment on recent developments concerning the EU sanctions regimes applying to Myanmar (Burma), North Korea, Syria and Libya.

 Peter Bloxham has completed the first phase of his independent review of the Investment Bank Special Administration Regulations 2011 and in February 2013 presented an interim report, which HM Treasury has now published.
 In addition to making a number of immediate recommendations, the interim report sets out further areas to be reviewed as part of a second phase of work.
 The SAR review home page indicates that Mr Bloxham would welcome views from interested stakeholders on the issues raised in this first report.
 A final report is to be issued in July 2013.
 Continue reading

 The Financial Services (Banking Reform) Bill (the Bill) was introduced to Parliament on 4 February 2013.
-On the same day, the Government published its response to the report which the Parliamentary Commission on Banking Standards (PCBS) published at the end of … Continue reading
+On the same day, the Government published its response to the report which the Parliamentary Commission on Banking Standards (PCBS) published at the end of last year and which formed part of the pre-legislative scrutiny of the Bill.
+Continue reading